She joined protests against the Taliban - now she wants UK to take her in

 When the Taliban came to power, the men – who once only issued threats – now had guns in their hands and fighters at their control.

-“On the 15th August the Taliban came to power, and on the 17th the women decided to do something,” she told The Independent through a translator.
+“On 15 August the Taliban came to power, and on the 17th the women decided to do something,” she told The Independent through a translator.

 “All of us who got together were human rights or civil activists who wanted to fight for women’s rights.
 We came out in colourful clothing into the town.
 We wanted to show that we were not the women of 20 years ago.
 We wanted people to accept us just as we are.

-“The 3rd September, which was a Friday, was the first day I went out to the protests.
-Then I went out on the 4th, 5th and 7th.”
+“Third of September, which was a Friday, was the first day I went out to the protests.
+Then I went out on the 4, 5 and 7 [September].”

-Pictures of the hundred-or-so women carrying banners and chanting slogans in Kabul went around the world.
+Pictures of the approximately hundred women carrying banners and chanting slogans in Kabul went around the world.
 “We want the Taliban to know that they cannot eliminate us from society”, one young woman, Arezo, said at the time.

 But, despite the world watching, the authorities reacted violently, stopping the women and beating at least 10 of them during one protest.
 Since then, the reality for women in Afghanistan has gotten significantly worse.
 Women have been blocked from attending university, most teenage girls cannot get a secondary school education, and the Taliban has banned female humanitarian workers.